 The chapter currently consists of three programs in Ghana, Morocco, and Uganda.
 The Ghana program, which started in 2004, used to work in the semi-urban town of Sakyikrom but now focuses on water management in the farming community of Obodan.
 The Morocco program, which began in 2011, finished building a bridge in the rural community of Ait Bayoud in June 2013 and is now planning a future water project in the nearby community of Izgouaren.
 In 2008, the Uganda program was established to install Multi-Function Platform engines in the Soroti region, and has also implemented a now-complete rainwater harvesting system.
 Each project draws from the skills of its members to provide technical solutions to worldwide problems.

-Our project team has found a new focus for the Uganda program, after meeting with Professor Vijay Modi of the Sustainable Engineering Lab at Columbia’s Earth Institute.
-They are working towards his model of rural electrification in the community of Orungo in the Soroti region.
-Professor Modi’s project utilizes a software and hardware solution to the problem of distributing affordable electricity to people in agricultural communities.
+Our project team has found a new focus for the Uganda program: a renewable energy micro-grid in the rural community of Otubet, Uganda.
+This project began after a meeting with Professor Vijay Modi of the Sustainable Engineering Lab at Columbia’s Earth Institute.
+In his own research on sustainable energy, Professor Modi utilizes a software and hardware solution to the problem of distributing affordable electricity to people in agricultural communities.
 The model will give people a more economic solution than expensive monthly payments that may not account for variation in usage.

-Orungo was selected after their incredible results with CU-EWB’s previous project installing agricultural processors.
+Otubet was selected after their incredible results with CU-EWB’s previous project installing agricultural processors.
+The community of Otubet is highly organized and motivated for success, having previously leveraged community resources for projects with CU-EWB, other NGOs, and community-based organizations.
 Both the team and the community members are excited to continue building our relationship and begin a very useful project implementation.

 Multi-Function Energy Platforms are stationary diesel engines that have been shown to be an effective piece of development infrastructure, with the ability to provide important mechanization for agricultural processing and electricity generation.